who-blackbird/who-blackbird.github.io/contents/introduction.md

        <img src="//raw.githubusercontent.com/who-blackbird/who-blackbird.github.io/master/images/intro.circular.png" alt="img_4" class="inline"/>
    </p>
 4. Primer and polymerase are then added to the sequencing library.
-5. The library is then loaded into a "**SMRT cell**" containing millions of 'wells' called Zero Mode Wave-guides (**ZMW**'s).
+5. The library is then loaded into a "**SMRT cell**" containing millions of 'wells' called Zero Mode Wave-guides (**ZMW**'s)
-6. A single molecule of DNA is immobilised inside a ZMW.
+6. A single molecule of DNA is immobilised inside a ZMW
-7. Sequencing reaction now takes place.
-As the DNA polymerase incorporates nuclotides light is emitted and measured.
+7. The sequencing reaction now takes place.
+As the DNA polymerase incorporates nuclotides light is emitted and measured

 <p align="center">
   <img src="//raw.githubusercontent.com/who-blackbird/who-blackbird.github.io/master/images/intro.smrt.png" alt="img_4" class="inline"/>